Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Numerical experiments

-\labeltext{({\bf A})}{label:a}\textbf{A}rc rotating around two specified axes ({\bf A}).
-This dataset has the Klein bottle $[0,1]^2 / \sim$ as the hidden manifold, where $\sim$ represents the glueing operation on the boundary of $[0,1]^2$ defining the Klein bottle, \ie\ we identify $(x,0)$ and $(x,1)$ as well as $(0,y)$ and $(1,1-y)$.
-To generate the image representation of $(x,y)\in[0,1]^2/\sim$ as a point in the manifold $M$ we use Blender \footnote{https://www.blender.org/} to render a bent, capped tube representing the arc \notinclude{defined by the curve }$[0,1]\ni t \mapsto (\cos(t\pi), \sin(t\pi), 0)$, rotated by the two angles $\alpha=\pi x$ and $\beta = \pi(2y + \frac 1 2)$ (\cf~\cref{fig:arcs-summary}).
-The tube is colored using a transition from purple inside to yellow outside. \notinclude{Since rotating the arc by $\alpha=180$ degrees and mirroring the out-of-plane rotation angle $\beta$ gives the same arc, the topology indeed corresponds to the Klein bottle. }We use the flat Euclidean geometry and sampling strategy \ref{S3} on $[0,1]^2/\sim$.
+\labeltext{({\bf A})}{dataset:a}\textbf{A}rc rotating around two specified axes ({\bf A}).
+This dataset has the Klein bottle $[0,1]^2 /\!\sim$ as the hidden manifold, where $\sim$ represents the glueing operation on the boundary of $[0,1]^2$ defining the Klein bottle, \ie\ we identify $(x_1,0)$ and $(x_1,1)$ as well as $(0,x_2)$ and $(1,1-x_2)$.
+To generate the image representation of $(x_1,x_2)\in[0,1]^2/\sim$ as a point in the manifold $M$, we use Blender \footnote{https://www.blender.org/} to render a bent, capped tube representing the arc $[0,1]\ni t \mapsto (\cos(t\pi), \sin(t\pi), 0)$, rotated by the two angles $\alpha=\pi x_1$ and $\beta = \pi(2x_2 + \frac 1 2)$ (\cf~\cref{fig:arcs-summary}, top row).
+The tube is colored using a transition from purple inside to yellow outside.
+We use the flat Euclidean geometry, sampling strategy \ref{S3} on $[0,1]^2/\sim$ and an image resolution of $128\times 128$ pixels.